willpatterson/HOPSTACK/README.rst

 HOPSTACK
 ********

-HOPSTACK (Self Provisioning Ad Hoc Clustering ToolKit) facilitates the automation and deployment of software piplines across existing infrastructure in user space.
+HOPSTACK (Self Provisioning Ad Hoc Cluster Orchestration ToolKit) facilitates the automation and deployment of software piplines across existing infrastructure in user space.
 The HOPSTACK project was initally started because there are no effective tools or methods used by scientists and journalists to document,